Trump and Biden run vastly different pandemic campaigns

 Trump and Biden run vastly different pandemic campaignsNew

 WINSTON-SALEM, N.C.
-(AP) — President Donald Trump and Democratic challenger Joe Biden are taking diametrically opposite approaches to campaigning during a pandemic — and the differences amount to more than political theater.
-With less than eight weeks until Election Day, the candidates are effectively staking out different visions for the country.
-Biden is emphasizing guidelines supported by local health officials while Trump is railing against restrictions that he argues are politically motivated, though he isn’t backing up those claims with evidence.
+(AP) — President Donald Trump and Democratic challenger Joe Biden are taking diametrically opposite approaches to campaigning during a pandemic.
+With less than eight weeks until the Nov.
+3 election, the candidates are effectively staking out different visions for the country.
+Biden is emphasizing guidelines supported by local health officials.
+Trump is railing against restrictions that he argues are politically motivated, though he isn’t backing up those claims with evidence.
+Trump prefers indoor arenas, but after a June rally in Oklahoma, when the president addressed a half-empty arena, his campaign decided to move to airport hangars and tarmacs.
+Biden has appeared in public sparingly since the pandemic, and with the strictest adherence to state guidelines..